ITD Summer Fellowship Program

 To avoid potential conflict with other committees, applications must clearly reflect technology enhanced development projects primarily designed to enhance instruction and broaden an instructor's base of knowledge.

-Grant applications must be submitted on the current form, which may be obtained from the Information Technology Division (Cope Administration Building, Room 003), ITD-Faculty Instructional Technology Center (Telecommunications Building, Room 214), the Office of the Executive Vice President and Provost (Cope Administration Building, Room 119), or online at www.mtsu.edu/itd/forms.shtml .
+Grant applications must be submitted on the current form, which may be obtained from the Information Technology Division (Cope Administration Building, Room 003), ITD-Faculty Instructional Technology Center (Telecommunications Building, Room 214) or online.
 One printed copy with signature page along with a digital copy in MS Word (on floppy disk or CD ROM) should be submitted to the Information Technology Division office (Cope Administration Building, Room 003) on or by the deadline date.

 The Instructional Technologies Development Committee will review grant applications.
 Committee decisions are subject to approval by the Vice President for Information Technology and CIO.